trami18/ASTRON-441-Open-Source-Code/README.md

   * https://pypi.org/project/csv-reader/

 ## Step 1: Instructions for how to use this simple code:
-1. Clone this repository or Download all of the files manually.
+1. Clone this repository by clicking the green **Code** button at the top of this page or Download all of the files manually.

 2. Run the jupyter notebook.

 </details>